blockchain-etl/ethereum-etl-postgres/README.md

 # Ethereum ETL for PostgreSQL

+The steps below will allow you to bootstrap a PostgreSQL database in GCP with full historical and real-time Ethereum data: blocks, transactions, logs, token_transfers, and traces.

+The whole process will take between 24 and 72 hours.

+**Prerequisites**:

+- Python 3.6+
+- gcloud

 ### 1. Export Ethereum data from BigQuery to CSV files in GCS

 - Install gcloud and run `gcloud auth login`